Jack Jackson (radio personality): Fame

 Jackson joined Jack Hylton's band in 1927, staying until 1930 as the orchestra's lead trumpet and cornet.
 During this time, he also "freelanced" for numerous bands and studio orchestras.
 After leaving Hylton in late 1930, Jackson returned to England where, after briefly playing with Ray Noble and Roy Fox, he joined Jack Payne and the BBC Dance Orchestra in 1931, staying with him after leaving the BBC the following year.
-He left Payne to form his own band in 1933.
+He left Payne to form his own band in February 1933.
 By the end of year, Jack Jackson and his Orchestra started a five-year residency at the Dorchester Hotel in London.
 His signature tune was "Make Those People Sway", and his regular closing theme tune was "Dancing in the Dark".
 By 1939, he had a regular radio show on Radio Luxembourg.
+His band featured vocalists such as Al Bowlly, Denny Dennis and Alberta Hunter.

 Later life and career

 After the war, he decided not to reform his band, and turned to compering on the BBC Light Programme in such shows as Record Roundup, which ran from 1948 to 1977.
 His methods of presentation included punctuating records with surreal comedy clips and using quick cutting of pre-recorded tapes to humorous effect.
 This was a major influence on later British disc jockeys such as Kenny Everett and Noel Edmonds.

 He had a chat show on ITV in 1955.
-His presentation style was evident in the 1960 comedy and musical film Climb Up the Wall, in which he starred.
+His presentation style was evident in the 1960 comedy and musical film Climb Up the Wall (1960), in which he starred.
 He acted in the musical film Stars in Your Eyes in 1956, and appeared as himself in Jamboree (1957).

 Jackson emigrated to Tenerife in 1962, sending his taped programmes by air to the BBC each week.
 He was one of the disc jockeys that launched BBC Radio 1 on Saturday 30 September 1967, broadcasting at 1pm with the Jack Jackson Show.
 He then moved from Radio 1 to BBC Radio 2.

 Suffering from a bronchial illness, he returned to live in Britain in 1973, and died in Rickmansworth, Hertfordshire, in 1978.
 He was 71.